stronnag/bbl2kml/README.md

 * Flight mode: the default, colours as [below](#flight_mode_track).
 * RSSI mode: RSSI percentage as a colour gradient, according to the current `--gradient` setting.
 Note that if no valid RSSI is found in the log, this mode will be suppressed.
 * Efficiency mode: The efficiency (mAh/km) as a colour gradient,  according to the current `--gradient` setting.
-This is not enabled by default, and requires the `--efficiency` setting to be specified, either as a command line option or permanently in `$BBL2KML_OPTS`.
+This is not enabled by default, and requires the `--efficiency` setting to be specified, either as a command line option or permanently in the [configuration file](#setting_default_options).

 #### Flight Mode Track